-Social media is public, recorded and discoverable.
-So there’s tremendous upside when everyone uses it to get their jobs done.
-Because they leave behind a trail of digital bread crumbs that lead back to you.
-Starwood Hotels recently doubled the membership of their loyalty program and increased what members spend by 60% with a broad social media program than encouraged customer to share online.
+Social networking is visible, accessible, and recorded.
+So there’s a tremendous upside when everyone uses it to get their jobs done.
+Because they leave behind a trail of digital breadcrumbs that lead back to you.
+Starwood Hotels recently doubled the membership of their loyalty program and increased what members spend by 60% with a broad social media program than encouraged customers to share online.

 Why aren’t more companies using social at the corporate level?

 Fear has been holding them back.
-But now there’s a practical way to manage the risk associated with enterprise wide social media engagement.
-Through social media performance management, this combines web-based online training with assessments and certifications to qualify personnel for effective social media use.
+But now there’s a practical way to manage the risk associated with enterprise-wide social media engagement.
+Social media performance management combines web-based online training with assessments and certifications to qualify personnel for effective social media use.

-When two Domino’s Pizza employees filmed a prank in the restaurant’s kitchen violating other health-code standards, perceived quality of their brand went from positive to negative in a matter of hours.
-Bringing social media into existing training programs is the next logical step.
+When two Domino’s Pizza employees filmed a prank in the restaurant’s kitchen violating other health-code standards, the perceived quality of their brand went from positive to negative in a matter of hours.
 But classroom training is expensive and ineffective for teaching computer-based skills.
 Price Water house Coopers says 71% of senior managers use technology for risk and compliance training.
 We are at the point now where you need to have a social strategy that goes beyond just marketing or you’re behind the curve.